 Miniature Horse Breed

-If you want to quickly stir up a ''politically correct'' conversation with any one horse breeder, go to a Miniature Horse breeder and call their little horses, little ponies (I said pony once to a Miniature Horse breeder when I was a child and will never forget it!!).
-These petite horses, with all the characteristics of a large horse just on a small, small scale are fun, functional and with them comes an ever-growing, affordable, show world dedicated to these small yet magnificent animals.
+If you want to quickly stir up a ''politically correct'' conversation with any one horse breeder, go to a Miniature Horse breeder and call their little horses, little ponies (I said pony once to a breeder when I was a child and will never forget it!!).
+These petite horses, with all the characteristics of a large one just on a small, small scale are fun, functional and with them comes an ever-growing, affordable, show world dedicated to these small yet magnificent animals.

-Besides making great family pets, people of all ages enjoy competing with Miniature Horses.
+Besides making great family pets, people of all ages enjoy competing with them.
 In-hand classes such as showmanship, jumping and obstacles and many different driving classes make it easy for anyone to compete.
 As perfect as they are for a child's first horse, they are increasingly popular with retired individuals who are either unable to ride or enjoy everything about owning a horse, on a smaller budget.
 Miniature horses eat far less feed than an average horse and the space required to keep a healthy, happy Miniature horse is much smaller.
 The biggest threat to a them is actually too much feed; obesity and foundering are common.